ljdursi/new-newsletter-page/index.md

 layout: home
 slider:
     -   title: Research Computing Teams <br>Newsletter
-        description: The RCT Newsletter started in Jan 2020, and covers <br>all aspects of managing research computing teams.
+        description: The RCT Newsletter started in Jan 2020, and it covers <br>all aspects of managing research computing teams.
         background: /assets/images/slider/using-mac.jpg
     -   title: A newesletter intended <br> for those
         description: interested in topics about <br> managing or designing R&D computing teams or efforts